ComScore

 • Cast: Julia Roberts, Stephan James, Bobby Cannavale, Hong Chau, Janelle Monáe

 Like Severance, Homecoming is a slow-burn thriller about a seemingly innocent organization that’s hiding a dark secret.
 And it's only a matter of time before employees start to uncover the truth.
 In this case, the show revolves around a facility called Homecoming, which helps soldiers transition back to civilian life.
-It’s clever, haunting and sure to keep you on the edge of your seat.
+Created by Eli Horowitz and Micah Bloomberg, the series is clever, haunting and packed with twists and turns.
+(You may or may not be tempted to watch both seasons a second time.)

 2. Devs